Interactive Games and Entertainment Association: Publications

 The IGEA publishes biennial research reports which present data and insights into how interactive entertainment is used by consumers in the Australian and New Zealand markets.
-The latest reports, published in 2017, are Digital Australia 2018 and Digital New Zealand 2018.

 The first report published by the association was the GamePlay Australia: Australians and Computer Games report published in 2005.
 The first New Zealand focused report was published in 2010.

 All of the reports have been authored by Jeffery E. Brand, PhD, from the Faculty of Society and Design at Bond University in Australia.